raytf/shop_labhub/README.md

 #### 1. Deploy Sanity Studio

+First create a deploy token in the Sanity admin:
+API -> Tokens -> Add API Token -> Create a 'Deploy Studio' token

 Your Next.js frontend (`/web`) and Sanity Studio (`/studio`) are still only running on your local computer.
 It's time to deploy and get it into the hands of other content editors.

 > **⚠️ Important**: When initializing the template with the Sanity CLI, the `.github` folder may not be included or might be renamed to `github` (without the dot).
 If you don't see a `.github` folder in your project root, you'll need to manually create it and copy the GitHub Actions workflows from the [template repository](https://github.com/robotostudio/turbo-start-sanity/tree/main/.github) for the deployment automation to work.